Japan evacuates major airport after typhoon wreaks havoc | Malay Mail

 Airport spokeswoman Yurino Sanada told AFP: “We don’t know how many hours we need to bring everyone out but we’re doing our best to finish it by the end of today.”

-There was no indication when the airport, which operates over 400 flights a day, might reopen but local agency Kyodo News said it could take up to a week.

-Rescued passengers spoke of their discomfort in sweltering post-typhoon temperatures of around 30 degrees Celsius (86 Fahrenheit) today.
+Rescued passengers spoke of their discomfort in sweltering post-typhoon temperatures of around 30°C yesterday.

 ‘Industrial heartland’

-Typhoon Jebi made landfall at midday yesterday and moved quickly over the mainland, smashing through the major manufacturing area around Osaka — Japan’s second city — wrecking infrastructure and destroying homes.
+Typhoon Jebi made landfall at midday on Tuesday and moved quickly over the mainland, smashing through the major manufacturing area around Osaka — Japan’s second city — wrecking infrastructure and destroying homes.

 Government spokesman Yoshihide Suga said 11 people had been killed and 470 injured.
 According to Kansai Electric, more than 400,000 households were still without power.